Tips from a marketing consultant for great content writing

 Try not to overthink at this stage, and don’t stop just because you think it looks rubbish.

 If you persevere and keep going, you’ll often find a kind of relaxation comes over you, a calm when your words begin to come ‘through you’ and nerves calm.

-I often think of writing as being a bit like public speaking, (not that many of us are doing much of that at the moment) so it seems to feel less daunting shortly after you begin to start…
+I often think of copy writing as being a bit like public speaking, (not that many of us are doing much of that at the moment) so it seems to feel less daunting shortly after you begin to start…

 If you get the doc to a point where you think, ‘that’s actually not bad!’ then it can be good to run by a supportive friend or colleague, for any suggestions.

-Take regular short breaks and try to write when distractions, mobile phone bings, bongs & bleeps are less likely, (I like late nights or early starts if it’s something important).
+Take regular short breaks and try to write copy when distractions, mobile phone bings, bongs & bleeps are less likely, (I like late nights or early starts if it’s something important).

 Having a voice is important in any business, especially now.

 If you think you'd like to work with me to develop your business, I am a top UK based marketing consultant focused on business growth strategies, call Phil now on 0791 395 7160